 Rockies vs. Dodgers: Odds, spread, over/under - September 26

-The Dodgers are -250 moneyline favorites in this matchup against the Rockies (+200).
-Los Angeles (-2.5) is the favorite on the run line.
-The total is 12.5 runs for this matchup (with -105 odds to go over and -115 odds on the under).
+Bookmakers list the Dodgers as -250 favorites on the moneyline, while giving the underdog Rockies +200 moneyline odds.
+Los Angeles is the favorite on the run line (-2.5).
+The total is 11.5 runs for the game.

 Rockies vs. Dodgers Time and TV Channel